bettinerwiener/druggpt/README.md

 1. Clone the project.
 2. Make sure you have node installed.
 To check, run `node -v` in a terminal.
 If not, install it according to the OS you are running on.
 3. Inside the project, run `npm install`.
-4. In `src/apiService.ts` you need to add your own OpenAI API key.
+4. In `.env` you need to add your own OpenAI API key.
 To create a new key, navigate to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 ## Available Scripts